dcrankshaw/datascience-sp14/lab6/r-lab.md

   nyt1[1:5, c("Age", "Gender")]
 ```

+### DIY
-DIY: Select all the rows and the columns 'Impressions' and 'Clicks'.
+* Select all the rows and the columns 'Impressions' and 'Clicks'.
 Optional question: How do we use
 these to compute the CTR (click through rate) ?

 ## Exploring and plotting data in R